arialdomartini/arialdomartini.github.io/_posts/2023-08-10-property-testing-3.md

 }
 ```

-the property is  "All the books can be shipped to France" (`∀ Product ∈ Books | it can be shipped`).

 Playing with mathematical terms, one could say that

 * TDD resorts to Existential Quantified Properties: "*it does exist (`∃`) an example for which a property holds*"
 * PBT uses Universally Quantified Properties: "*for all the values (`∀`) this property holds*".
-No surprises that all the PBT libraries define functions called `ForAll`.
+No surprises that all the PBT libraries define a function called `ForAll`.

+Besised Existential and Universally Quantified properties, there is another dimension along which you can distinguish what I call the *Essential Properties* and the *Collateral* one

+* An *Essential Property* is the direct translation of the business requirement, like the example of the shipped books.

+* A *Collateral Property* is any observation that holds true in a context, and that can be indirectly deriveded from the business requirement.
+For example, the following facts:
+  * `sum(a, b)` is commutative
+  * sorting a collection does not change its size (a so called "invariant")
+  * in a bank transfer the sum of money between the two involved bank accounts remains constant (again, an invariant)

+Collateral Properties are so popular in PBT &mdash; and in Design by Contract &mdash; that one could think they are specific to it.
+There is the myth that developers must rack their brains to test complex business rules translating them to mysterious mathematical properties such as commutativity and associativity.
+It's not at all like this.
+They are much more down-to-earth (you can learn a lot about them from Scott Wlaschin's [Choosing properties for property-based testing][choosing-properties]).

-In a sense, all tests are about properties.
-You already knew how to do property testing, didn't you?
+In a way, all tests are about properties.
+And you think about it, you already knew how to do property-based testing, didn't you?